Youssef Boughanem

-Boughanem is also a former Thai Fight tournament winner, having competed for the promotion from 2010 to 2017.

 Muay Thai career

-Youssef began practicing Muay Thai at the age of 12 and moved to Thailand with his brother, Yassine Boughanem, at the age of 17 to focus on training on a fulltime basis after the loss of both his parents.
-Yassine is a Muay Thai fighter in the heavyweight and super heavyweight divisions.
+Youssef began practicing Muay Thai at the age of 12 and moved to Thailand with his brother Yassine Boughanem at 17 to focus on training fulltime after the loss of both his parents.
+His first stop was at the famed Jocky Gym in Bangkok.
+Yassine is a Muay Thai fighter in the heavyweight and super heavyweight divisions and has won WBC, WPMF, and WKN world titles.

 2010

 He gained prominence when he competed in the first-ever Thai Fight event in 2010.
 On August 29, 2010, he defeated Australia's Jason Lea in the round-of-sixteen.
 He then defeated Ireland's Anthony Kane via extra-round decision in the quarter-finals on October 25, 2010.
 On December 6, 2010, Boughanem defeated Soichiro Miyakoshi to advance to the final round of the Thai Fight tournament.
 That same night, he lost to Fabio Pinca in the final, where he finished as the runner-up in the 2010 Thai Fight 67 kg Tournament.